This accessibility statement applies to the NHS website for North Bristol NHS Trust, www.nbt.nhs.uk.

 We know some parts of this website are not fully accessible:

-• some video streams do not have captions
+- Live video streams and videos do not have captions.

 Feedback and contact information